 HOW TO MAKE THE BEST HEALTHY PEACH OATMEAL MUFFINS

-However, it’s extremely important to measure the oats and flour (more on that in a moment!) correctly, using this method or a kitchen scale. (← That’s the one I own and love!)
+Measure correctly.
+It’s extremely important to measure the oats and flour correctly, using this method or a kitchen scale. (← That’s the one I own!)
 Too much of either ingredient will dry out your muffins.
-This is especially true of the oats because they act like little sponges and soak up as much moisture from the batter as they can!
+This is especially true of the oats because they act like little sponges and absorb lots of moisture from the batter!

-Of course, it’s impossible to make these muffins without the fruit… So you’ll also need diced peaches!
-Try to cut your peaches to be about the size of chocolate chips.
+Prep the peaches.
+I like to do this first — before I even pull out my mixing bowls or other ingredients!
+To begin, try to cut your peaches to be about the size of chocolate chips.
 This ensures your muffins bake evenly and every bite contains a juicy bit of fruit!

-However, before your add them to your muffin batter, you must drain your diced peaches.
+Next, before adding them to your muffin batter, you must drain your diced peaches.
 Yes, this is mandatory!
-I typically dice my peaches first, set them in a colander, turn to the instant oats, and finish by measuring and mixing together everything else.
+I typically dice my peaches first, set them in a colander, turn to the instant oats (more on that momentarily!), and finish by measuring and mixing together everything else.
 This lets the peach juice drain as long as possible, which is key!

 Thoroughly coat your muffin liners with nonstick cooking spray first.
-If you do this before dolloping in the muffin batter, your liners should peel away from your fully baked healthy peach oatmeal muffins much more easily!
+If you do this before dolloping in the muffin batter, the liners should peel away from your fully baked muffins much more easily!

 Now the only question left is… Would you be able to stop at one?
 Or would you be tempted to reach for a second (or third), like me? 😉